usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Updated/Created Files
 =====================

-The following sections will show the modified files in the package with highlighted sections for additions since the previous tutorial.
-For tutorial_1 all the files are new so there are no highlights.
+The following sections show the modified files in the package with highlighted sections for additions since the previous tutorial.
+For :tuto:`Tutorial 1`, all the files are new so there are no highlights.

 Competition Interface
 ---------------------